 This post is part of a series on problems I've encountered with financial advisers and my day 3 blog post for the #YourTurnChallenge.
-This article may contain affiliate links; there's a possibility I could earn income when you click through one of these links and sign up for an account, make a purchase, etc. This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.
+Disclosure: This article contains affiliate links, which generate income for this free website at no cost to you.
+This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Several years ago, I was considering hiring an investment professional who could help manage my money.
 I envisioned this person providing insights on the selection of mutual funds, ETFs, and individual stocks; explaining the rationale for making these selections; and dealing with administrative tasks associated with managing a portfolio.